-The Museum of Jewish Heritage – A Living Memorial to the Holocausts seeks a persuasive grants writer to secure education program, exhibition, general operations, and special project support from foundations and corporations.
+The Museum of Jewish Heritage – A Living Memorial to the Holocaust seeks a persuasive grants writer to secure education programs, exhibitions, general operations, and special project support from foundations and corporations.
 The Institutional Giving Coordinator will write highly effective grant proposals; maintain and grow relationships with funders; and participate in creating funding plans and strategizing approaches to meet the Museum’s goals.
 In addition, the Institutional Giving Coordinator will work in tandem with Individual Giving team to ensure robust support for the program portfolio.

 - Under the guidance of the Director of Institutional Giving, solicit foundation and corporate support for education programs, exhibitions, and special projects that advance the Museum’s strategic goals;

 - Write and submit an extensive portfolio of high-quality education program and special project proposals, including creating cover letters, LOIs, and effective funding requests as well as preparing budgets and other supplementary materials;

 - Oversee reporting and tracking of education, exhibition, and project grants, including preparing interim and final reports, reconciling budgets, managing the stewardship process, and working with departments throughout the Museum to ensure successful execution of related contractual requirements;